China sanctions EU officials in response to Uyghur row | DW | 22.03.2021

 On the list of individuals to be sanctioned are several members of the EU parliament including German politician Reinhard Butikofer, EU human rights and security committee members, and a German scholar.

-Beijing said it will also sanction EU entitities including Germany's Mercator Institute for China Studies and a Danish democracy organization.
+Beijing said it will also sanction EU entities including Germany's Mercator Institute for China Studies and a Danish democracy organization.

 The move comes shortly after the EU agreed to sanction China for human rights abuses against the Uyghurs at a foreign ministers meeting earlier on Monday in Brussels.